MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 ![Mission-critical example health definitions](./images/mission-critical-example-health-definitions.png "Mission-critical example health definitions")

-This definition of health can subsequently be represented by a KQL query, as demonstrated by the example AKS query below that aggregates InsightsMetrics (AKS Container insights) and AzureMetrics (Azure diagnostics) and compares (inner join) against modeled health thresholds.
+This definition of health can subsequently be represented by a KQL query, as demonstrated by the example query below that aggregates InsightsMetrics (Container insights) and AzureMetrics (diagnostics setting for AKS cluster) and compares (inner join) against modeled health thresholds.

 ``` kql
 // ClusterHealthStatus